 Also, according to ClearCompany, 25% of employees would be more satisfied at work if they had the chance to focus on their best skills.

-As you can see, employees want more opportunities to develop professionally in your company.
+As you can see, employees want more opportunities to develop professionally in your company. in your company, and this leads to higher rates of employee engagement.

 But first things first.
 Let’s take a look at what employee development really is and how you can design a plan to incorporate it into your company.